BenI-QA/IMS/README.md

 -When you have done this your "Path" variable make sure that there is a semi-colon before and after %JAVA_HOME%\bin.

 #### Maven Installtion
+Download the maven installation file which can be found here: https://maven.apache.org/download.cgi \n -Save the maven file into your c:\program files.
+-Once again go into your system variables and add two new variables.
+-Setting the path of Maven in environment Variables:
+- Search the Environment Variable --> Edit the System Environment variables--> Navigate to Advanced tab --> Environment --Variables)
+- MAVEN_HOME : Click New --> Variable Name : MAVEN_HOME , Variable Value: C:\Program Files\apache-maven-3.5.2ii)
+- M2_HOME : Click New --> Variable Name : M2_HOME , --Variable Value: C:\Program Files\apache-maven-3.5.2iii) Edit the 'Path' Environment Variable --> %M2_HOME%\binTesting -whether Maven is installed: mvn -version

 ### Installing